 You should never accept any settlement offer until you have contacted an attorney.
 The other driver’s insurer will want to pay as little as possible and will likely offer far less than what you deserve.
 If you agree to a low settlement early on, you will lose the right to seek more compensation later.

-The Law Offices of Ogle, Elrod & Baril, PLLC can help you recover a fair settlement.
+OEB Law, PLLC can help you recover a fair settlement.

 Any kind of car accident is traumatic, especially if it results in an injury to your neck or back.
 Filing and negotiating an injury claim on top of that can add even more stress to your life.